Time and Space Complexity Analysis Practical Guide

 When amount = 11, coins = [1,2,5]

-The method for calculating the time complexity of recursive algorithms will be discussed later.
-For now, let's determine the number of nodes in this recursive tree.
+We will talk later about how to calculate the time complexity of recursive algorithms.
+For now, let's just count the number of nodes in this recursion tree.

 is N